DimitriDokuchaev/GrubLuksUnlock/README.md

 - you want to setup encryption on your ubuntu install;

 The theory behind this:

 The basic principle behind this is that the /boot partition must be inside an encrypted partition, if that happens, then GRUB will obviously ask you for the password in order to be able to decrypt the /boot partition and then be able to read the kernel and initramfs.
 It is up to you if you want to have the whole system inisde a partition or have multiple partitions, as long as the contents of /boot are encrypted GRUB will ask for a password.

 How i set up this for myself?

 I like to use and have LVMs and obviously encrypt everything, I generally leave /boot unencrypted, however as stated above we need to encrypt boot to have grub prompting us for a password.
 Here is the setup i do on my macbook:
-- Efi
+- Efi;
-- boot (Encrypted with luks1)
+- boot (Encrypted with luks1);
-- UbuntuLVM (encrypted with luks2)
+- UbuntuLVM (encrypted with luks2);
-  - root
+  - root;
-  - home
+  - home;
-  - swap
+  - swap;
-  - var
+  - var;
-  - tmp
+  - tmp;
-  - var_log
+  - var_log;
-  - var_tmp
+  - var_tmp;

 Feel free to use whatever partition layout you prefer, but as i have said before make sure boot is encrypted with luks1, for the tutorial i am going to follow the steps for the layout above, feel free to addapt to your needs.

+# Tutorial
-Let's begin
+Let's begin!

-Once you boot the ubuntu iso, make sure to select your keyboard layout in ubuntu settings (lets avoid issues with password inputs because you are using a different layout).
+Once you boot the ubuntu iso, make sure to select your keyboard layout in ubuntu settings (lets avoid issues with password inputs because you are using a different layout);

-Connect to the internet and apt install gparted open gparted and select empty space and create a new partition of about 1gb for boot;
+Connect to the internet and *apt install gparted;

+Open gparted and select empty space and create a new partition of about 1gb for boot;

-still on gparted select the rest of the empty space and create another partition for the operating system;
+Still on gparted select the rest of the empty space and create another partition for the operating system;

-close gparted;
+Close gparted;

-open the terminal, type:
+Open the terminal, type:
-cryptsetup luksFormat --type=luks1 -v /dev/nvme0n1p5 (my boot partition is on partition 5) cryptsetup luksFormat --type=luks2 -v /dev/nvme0n1p6 (my Ubuntu partition is on partition 6)
+*cryptsetup luksFormat --type=luks1 -v /dev/nvme0n1p5* (my boot partition is on partition 5) *cryptsetup luksFormat --type=luks2 -v /dev/nvme0n1p6* (my Ubuntu partition is on partition 6)

 now lets open the partitions:
-cryptsetup open --type=luks1 -v /dev/nvme0n1p5 EncryptedUbuntuBoot
+*cryptsetup open --type=luks1 -v /dev/nvme0n1p5 EncryptedUbuntuBoot
-cryptsetup open --type=luks2 -v /dev/nvme0n1p6 EncryptedUbuntuLVM
+*cryptsetup open --type=luks2 -v /dev/nvme0n1p6 EncryptedUbuntuLVM

 now that the partitions are open, let's create the lvm on the main partition: pvcreate /dev/mapper/EncryptedUbuntuLVM